Compensation can sometimes be claimed for the toxic effects of lithium when the medication causes kidney damage Medical Negligence.

 About Lithium prescribing

 Lithium is a well-established choice of medication for depression and other mental health conditions.
 Lithium is a natural salt that helps to produce energy and stabilises the brain cells.
 This medication works for people with depression because it improves brain function.
 However, it should be taken long term, for around 10 to 20 years.
 Therefore, being prescribed lithium for many years is not negligent medically.
-Substandard care arises when it starts to toxic effects of lithium damage kidney function and this is not picked up.
+Substandard care arises when lithium starts to affect kidney function and this is not picked up

 If you are taking lithium you should have blood tests around every 3 months to check lithium levels and the function of your organs.
 It is rare for lithium to cause a decline in kidney function, but it is possible.
 If your kidney function falls below 45% you should be referred to a kidney specialist (called a ‘nephrologist’).

 The level of lithium in your body is measured by taking blood.
 It should be in what is called the “Therapeutic Range”.
 This is between 0.5-1.1.
 If your lithium levels are above 1, you should be referred to a kidney specialist to further assess the health of your kidneys.